Riverfront Makeover Goes Full Speed Ahead

 Funding included a $2.6 million grant from Department of Community and Economic Development for environmental assessment, remediation, and planning for this new boathouse project.

-Our work includes site remediation and waterfront engineering services, as well as building engineering for the new boathouse facility.
+Our work includes site remediation and waterfront engineering services, as well as building engineering (mechanical and electrical) for the new boathouse facility.